Yassoori/Portfolio/README.md

 It contains posts for UX and web development projects, a portfolio of my photography which is divided by category, and gallery for my artworks.
 The site also includes a homepage, a contact form and an about section.

 A fully functional WooCommerce shop is in the works.
-I may add a blog section in the future - That is, if I ever get around to writing anything worth showing off.
+I may add a blog section in the future - that is, if I ever get around to writing anything worth showing off.
 Likely, I will make the animations flashier as well.

 ### Dependencies